We take a look at the top 5 classic car modifications that will affect your insurance.

 No. 1 Re-Spray

 It might surprise you to hear that re-spraying your classic car can affect your insurance premium and is classed as a modification.
 It’s one of the few aesthetic modifications that does affect your insurance costs.
-Any increase should only be slight and it’s mostly to do with the affect the re-spray will have on the value of your classic car.
+Any increase should only be slight and it’s mostly to do with the effect the re-spray will have on the value of your classic car.

 An expensive, high quality re-spray could increase the value by a couple of thousand pounds, so in turn the risk of theft and repair costs will be higher to the insurer.